wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-mapreduce-scalding.md

 <properties
- pageTitle="Develop Scalding MapReduce jobs with Maven | Windows Azure" description="Learn how to use Maven to create a Scalding MapReduce job, then deploy and run the job on a Hadoop on HDInsight cluster." services="hdinsight" documentationCenter=""
+ pageTitle="Develop Scalding MapReduce jobs with Maven | Azure" description="Learn how to use Maven to create a Scalding MapReduce job, then deploy and run the job on a Hadoop on HDInsight cluster." services="hdinsight" documentationCenter=""